wpilibsuite/frc-docs/source/docs/software/advanced-controls/state-space/state-space-intro.rst

 .. note:: State-space control makes extensive use of linear algebra.
 More on linear algebra in modern control theory, including an introduction to linear algebra and resources, can be found in Chapter 4 of `Controls Engineering in FRC <https://file.tavsys.net/control/controls-engineering-in-frc.pdf>`__.

-If you've used WPILib's feedforward classes for ``SimpleMotorFeedforward`` or its sister classes, or used FRC-Characterization to pick PID :term:`gains <gain>` for you, you're already familiar with model-based control!
+If you've used WPILib's feedforward classes for ``SimpleMotorFeedforward`` or its sister classes, or used SysId to pick PID :term:`gains <gain>` for you, you're already familiar with model-based control!
 The ``kv`` and ``ka`` :term:`gains <gain>` can be used to describe how a motor (or arm, or drivetrain) will react to voltage.
 We can put these constants into standard state-space notation using WPILib's ``LinearSystem``, something we will do in a later article.

 Vocabulary
 ----------